Living Forever in God’s Heavenly Kingdom

 As we saw in the previous article (“The Kingdom of Heaven Is the Kingdom of God”) Matthew called it the Kingdom of Heaven for a reason.
 He wanted his Jewish readers to understand that the gospel was about entering the eternal spiritual Kingdom where God has always reigned and not just about the physical restoration of the kingdom of Israel on this earth (which we know will take place during what is called the Millennium).

 It was entering into this spiritual realm that is to be the hope and desire for all Christians living in all time periods.
 Again, those flesh and blood human beings living on the earth during the millennium will still be keeping the Feast of Tabernacles, confessing that they too are strangers & pilgrims in fleshly tabernacles, looking to that city coming down as a bride whose builder and maker is God.
-The true Gospel has always been about the spiritual Kingdom in which dwells perfect Godly righteousness that flesh and blood can’t inherit (read I Cor.
-15:35-50; John 3:3-5).
-By the end of the millennium everyone will realize that the physically restored Kingdom of Israel here on this earth, even at its best, falls way short of the spiritual Kingdom of God that is still to come down from Heaven with everyone living the true lasting righteousness of God.
-Man’s righteousness from trying to keep the Torah law as a physical human being (even during the millennium) is not the same as the righteousness of God by faith (Phil.
+The true Gospel has always been about the spiritual Kingdom where there is perfect Godly righteousness that flesh and blood cannot inherit (read I Cor.
+15:35-50 and John 3:3-5).
+By the end of the Millennium everyone will realize that the physically restored Kingdom of Israel here on this earth, even at its best, falls way short of the spiritual Kingdom of God that is still to come down from Heaven with everyone living the true lasting righteousness of God.
+Man’s righteousness from trying to keep the Torah law as a physical human being (even during the Millennium) is not the same as the righteousness of God by faith (Phil.
 3:9).
-Those living during the millennium in the “wonderful world tomorrow” will say just like Paul did, “we groan, earnestly desiring to be clothed upon with our house which is from heaven… that mortality may be swallowed up by life” (II Cor.
+Those living during the Millennium in the “wonderful world tomorrow” will say just like Paul did, “we groan, earnestly desiring to be clothed upon with our house which is from heaven… that mortality may be swallowed up by life” (II Cor.
 5:2-4).

-There will no longer be a need for Jesus to make intercession for sinful men in a heavenly temple because John wrote, “But I saw no temple in it, for the Lord God Almighty and the Lamb are its temple.
+There will no longer be a need for Jesus to make intercession for sinful men in a heavenly temple because in Rev. 21:22-25 John wrote, “But I saw no temple in it, for the Lord God Almighty and the Lamb are its temple.
 The city had no need of the sun or of the moon to shine in it, for the glory of God illuminated it.
-The Lamb is its light… (there shall be no night there)” (Rev. 21:22-25).
-No sunrise or sunset for a proper weekly Sabbath observance for the Sabbath was made for man (Mark 2:27) and all mankind, whose names were written in the Lamb’s Book of Life, will bear the image of the heavenly.
+The Lamb is its light… (there shall be no night there)”.
+There will be no sunrise or sunset for a proper weekly Sabbath observance for the Sabbath was made for man (Mark 2:27) and all mankind, whose names were written in the Lamb’s Book of Life, will bear the image of the heavenly.
 All will have experienced that rest of God (Heb.
 4:9-10).
 There will be no “thou shalt not kill” for death has been destroyed (I Cor.
 15:26; Rev. 20:14).
 There will be no “thou shalt not commit adultery” or “covet thy neighbor’s wife” for we all will be like the angels in heaven neither marrying nor being given in marriage (Matt.
 22:30).
 The “royal law” of love (James 2:8) toward God and one another is the eternal law in everyone’s heart that motivates all righteous living “so we might be partakers of His holiness” (Heb.
-12:10) and we will all finally live happily ever after because no one will be trying to “do his own thing” in opposition to God (His perfect love and true righteous way).
+12:10) and we will all finally live happily ever after.
+No one will be trying to “do his own thing” in opposition to God (His perfect love and true righteous way).
 We all will have been taught by God about His perfect agape love (I Thes.
 4:9) and matured (perfected) in His true righteousness (Eph.
 3:19; I Thes.
 3:12-13; I John 2:5).

 Again, this spiritual Kingdom in which godly righteousness dwells is what we are to seek first (Matt.
 6:33).
-We will all be worshiping God in spirit and in truth as our Father seeks (John 4:23-24).
+Forever we will all be worshiping God in spirit and in truth as our Father seeks (John 4:23-24).
 God is Spirit.
 So too is Jesus at His right hand and “we shall be like Him, for we shall see Him as He is” (I John 3:2).
 We shall “…bear the image of the heavenly” (I Cor.
 15:49).
-We will be spirit beings full of agape love consistently living a godly righteousness in God’s spiritual Kingdom with our Father and Jesus for all eternity.
+Today we are heirs of God and joint heirs with Christ and we will be glorified together with Him (Rom.
+8:17).
+We will be spirit beings full of agape love consistently living in godly righteousness in God’s spiritual Kingdom with our Father and Jesus for all eternity.
 Again, these are much “better promises” for mankind’s future than just rain in due season or lions, lambs & little children playing together or sitting under one’s vine and fig tree as an old man dreaming dreams living a long physical life (unable to even see God and live).
+The gospel or good news is about eternal life in His heavenly kingdom.
+This is why we run the race that is set before us, overcome the pulls of this world and endure to the end, because we set our minds and hearts on things above where Christ is, setting on the right hand of God our Father.
+As Christ showed us, for the joy that is set before us as sojourners in this flesh we seek first the Kingdom of God and His righteousness.
+We lay hold of the hope set before us (Heb.
+6:18).
+In his gospel account, Matthew wanted to point his Jewish readers in this direction toward Jerusalem above and the eternal salvation through Christ Jesus in God’s heavenly kingdom.

-In his final epistle Paul wrote in II Tim.
+In his final epistle, Paul wrote in II Tim.
 2:10 “Therefore I endure all things for the sake of the elect, that they also may obtain the salvation which is in Christ Jesus with eternal glory.”
-The good news Paul preached and all he did was for the elect receiving salvation and obtaining eternal glory.
-Some of his final words Paul wrote for Timothy (and as it turned out, for us) when he knew he was about to die were, “But the Lord stood with me and strengthened me, so that the message might be preached fully through me, and that all the Gentiles might hear.
+The good news that Paul preached and can be seen in his epistles was about the elect receiving salvation and obtaining eternal glory.
+Some of his final words that Paul wrote for Timothy (and as it turned out, his final words for all of us) when he knew he was about to die are seen in II Tim.
+4:17-18 (NKJV), “But the Lord stood with me and strengthened me, so that the message might be preached fully through me, and that all the Gentiles might hear.
 Also, I was delivered out of the mouth of the lion.
 And the Lord will deliver me from every evil work and preserve me for His heavenly kingdom.
 To Him be glory forever and ever.
 Amen!”
-(II Tim.
-4:17-18 NKJV).
 Shouldn’t we all be looking forward to entering “His heavenly kingdom”?
+We have a lively hope because of the resurrection of Jesus Christ (I Pet.
+1:3), a hope of glory (Col. 1:27), a hope of salvation (I Thes.
+5:8) and a hope of eternal life (Titus 1:2 and 3:7).

 There is a throne right now where the Most High dwells, and He reigns with Jesus at His right hand.
 That Kingdom has always existed and always will exist.
 There are an innumerable company of angels in this spiritual realm that exists today, and they are sent as ministering spirits into our lives (Heb.
 1:14).
 The good news is that through Christ crucified we have access right now to “come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need” (Heb.
 4:16).
 We have access to that Kingdom today and will actually dwell in that Kingdom when we put off this earthly tabernacle (flesh and blood bodies).
 This is good news for all mankind.

-Paul wrote, “… having made known to us the mystery of His will, according to His good pleasure which He purposed in Himself, that in the dispensation of the fullness of the times He might gather together in one all things in Christ, both which are in heaven and which are on earth—in Him” (Eph.
-1:9-10 NKJV).
-He also wrote, “If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
+In Eph.
+1:9-10 (NKJV) Paul wrote, “… having made known to us the mystery of His will, according to His good pleasure which He purposed in Himself, that in the dispensation of the fullness of the times He might gather together in one all things in Christ, both which are in heaven and which are on earth—in Him”.
+In Col. 3:1-4 he also wrote, “If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
 Set your mind on things above, not on things on the earth.
 For you died, and your life is hidden with Christ in God.
-When Christ who is our life appears, then you also will appear with Him in glory” (Col. 3:1-4 NKJV).
+When Christ who is our life appears, then you also will appear with Him in glory”.

 It is a realm far greater than anything we can imagine in a dimension that transcends time and space.
 When we bear the image of the heavenly our vision won’t be limited as it is now.
 How we travel from one place to another and our concept of time will be totally different.
-What we will hear won’t be limited to a certain frequency and how we will be able to communicate with God and others will be unlike anything we can even begin to imagine today.
-It is going to be absolutely fantastic!
+What we will hear won’t be limited to a certain frequency of molecules in the air hitting our inner ear and how we will be able to communicate with God and others will be unlike anything we can even begin to imagine today.
+We may not know the specifics, but knowing God and His love for us means we can walk by faith today knowing it’s is going to be absolutely fantastic!
+As His children we can set our hearts on things above in His heavenly kingdom.

-If today we set our hearts on things above and try to see things from God’s perspective, then we can see that the trials and difficulties we face in “this present time are not worthy to be compared with the glory which shall be revealed in us” (Rom.
-8:18).
+If today we set our hearts on things above and try to see things from God’s perspective, then we can see, as Paul wrote in Rom.
+8:18, that the trials and difficulties we face in “this present time are not worthy to be compared with the glory which shall be revealed in us”.
 All the concerns that now tend to overwhelm us and monopolize our attention are going pale in significance to the spiritual Kingdom of God that we will inherit.

 For all eternity we will be the praise of His glory forever in a Kingdom where all of creation, past, present and future will truly trust & believe in God, His agape love and His righteousness.
-Sin will be a thing of the past—dealt with forever.
+Sin and death will be a thing of the past—dealt with forever.
 For God is the power, wisdom and glory forever, never again to be doubted or questioned or tested.
 All will have faith and total trust in God, His love and His righteousness forever.
-We will praise Him forever.
+We will praise Him forever and ever in His heavenly kingdom.

 Written by Lee Lisman